DeborahBerry/Event-Scheduler/README.md

 - Form Validation: Ensures required fields (title and date) are filled using react-hook-form
 - Persistence: Event data is saved in localStorage for a seamless user experience
 - Responsive Design: Works on desktop and mobile devices with Tailwind CSS styling
-- Modern UI: Uses shadcn components for dialogs, inputs, buttons, and calendars.
+- Modern UI: Uses shadcn components for dialogs, inputs, buttons, and calendars

 ## 🧱 Tech Stack